Looking after our mental health is just as important as looking after our physical health.

 Protective factors such as a sense of self-worth, a supportive family or strong friendships tend to cushion and support you, making it more likely that you will maintain a state of positive mental health and stay on track.

-On the other hand, risk factors such as chronic illness or low socioeconomic status can have the opposite effect, increasing the impact of disruptions in your life and making it more likely you will experience a decline in mental health.
+On the other hand, risk factors such as chronic illness can have the opposite effect, increasing the impact of disruptions in your life and making it more likely you will experience a decline in mental health.

 The good news is that protective factors can offset risk factors.